Louisville, Kentucky: 19th century

 The city's early growth was influenced by the fact that river boats had to be unloaded and moved downriver before reaching the falls.
 By 1828, the population had grown to 7,000 and Louisville became an incorporated city.

 Early Louisville was a major shipping port and enslaved African Americans worked in a variety of associated trades.
 The city was often a point of escape for fugitive slaves to the north, as Indiana was a free state.

 During this point in the 1850s, the city was growing and vibrant, but that also came with negativity.
 It was the center of planning, supplies, recruiting, and transportation for numerous campaigns, especially in the Western Theater.
 Ethnic tensions rose, and on August 6, 1855, known as "Bloody Monday", Protestant mobs attacked German and Irish Catholic neighborhoods on election day, resulting in 22 deaths and widespread property damage.
 Then by 1861, the civil war had broken out.
 During the Civil War, Louisville was a major stronghold of Union forces, which kept Kentucky firmly in the Union.
 By the end of the war, the city of Louisville itself had not been attacked, although skirmishes and battles, including the battles of Perryville and Corydon, took place nearby.
-After Reconstruction, returning Confederate veterans largely took political control of the city, leading to the jibe that Louisville joined the Confederacy after the war was over.
+After the war, returning Confederate veterans largely took political control of the city, leading to the jibe that Louisville joined the Confederacy after the war was over.

 The first Kentucky Derby was held on May 17, 1875, at the Louisville Jockey Club track (later renamed Churchill Downs).
-The Derby was originally shepherded by Meriwether Lewis Clark, Jr., the grandson of William Clark of the Lewis and Clark Expedition, and grandnephew of the city's founder George Rogers Clark.
+The Derby was originally shepherded by Meriwether Lewis Clark Jr., the grandson of William Clark of the Lewis and Clark Expedition, and grandnephew of the city's founder George Rogers Clark.
 Horse racing had a strong tradition in Kentucky, whose Inner Bluegrass Region had been a center of breeding high-quality livestock throughout the 19th century.
 Ten thousand spectators watched the first Derby, which Aristides won.

 On March 27, 1890, the city was devastated and its downtown nearly destroyed when what scientists now estimate was an F4 tornado tore through as part of the middle Mississippi Valley tornado outbreak.
 It is estimated that between 74 and 120 people were killed and 200 were injured.
 The damage cost the city $2.5 million (equivalent to $69 million in 2019).
 Established in 1896, Neighborhood House Louisville was the first settlement movement house in the state.

-20th and 21st centuries

-The moniker "Gateway to the South" comes from the large number of African Americans that moved to Louisville during the period of the Great Migration in the beginning of the 20th century.
-Settling in an area of the city known as Needmore in 1870, it would later be known under the moniker of Little Africa as migration intensified, reaching its height in the 1920s.
-After urban renewal programs demolished many of the existing neighborhood structures in the 1950s, it came to be known today as the Park DuValle neighborhood.